Introduction

 Digitizing the survey area

-We want to plan a flight in a more or less flat terrain in the upper Lahn-valley.
-First load the libraries and next start the small digitizing tool that is provided in ‘’uavRmp’’.
+We want to plan a flight in a more or less flat terrain in the upper Lahn valley.
+First load the required package and then start the small digitizing tool provided by uavRmp.

-You may take any other tool to digitize the survey area as well as you may type the coordinates on Stdin.
+You may also use any other tool to digitize the survey area or type the coordinates manually.

 # load uavRmp